braidn/old-git-wiki-pages/Cucumber.markdown

-Way to build a scenario in human readable language.
+Way to build a scenario in human readable language when using [outside in development][5].
 Best served with large [Capybara Dsl][1] like rodents

 * To install a skeleton in a rails project: `rails g cucumber:install`
   * This also creates several handy rake tasks that can be seen by `rake -T`